 Add low-mercury, high-quality fish to your pregnancy diet today!

-Here at The Prenatal Nutritionist, we hope we’ve inspired you to up your fish intake throughout your pregnancy.
+Here at The Prenatal Nutritionist, we hope we’ve inspired you to up your fish intake throughout your pregnancy to multiple times a week.
 As you cook fish, be sure to keep all food safety guidelines in mind, and always feel free to reference this article for great low-mercury fish options to cook, cooking tips, and recipe ideas.
-For more on fish consumption, including which fish/seafood are safe to consume during pregnancy, click here
+For more on fish consumption, including which fish/seafood are safe to consume during pregnancy, click here.

-If you cannot eat fish during pregnancy, you can find many nutrients fish provides in other foods; however, some are more challenging, like vitamin D and DHA!
+If you cannot eat fish during pregnancy, or there is a risk of eating fish during pregnancy, you can find many nutrients fish provides in other foods; however, some are more challenging, like vitamin D and DHA!
 Sign up for The Prenatal Nutrition Library for more guidance on these nutrients, why they are so important, and where to find them.
 The Prenatal Nutrition Library is a searchable database, so you will have peace of mind that what you eat during pregnancy is safe and nutritious.
-We also have a guide on fish-free diets during pregnancy too!
+We also have a guide on fish-free diets if your fish intake during pregnancy is zero too!